Fairfield Inn & Suites Philadelphia Hotel

 The Parker interior design transformation into the Fairfield Inn & Suites Philadelphia Downtown/Center City Hotel focused on accentuating the best of the historic building with details and amenities for the modern traveler.
 Exuberant colors, new lighting fixtures, and updated fabrics and finishes ensure comfort and dynamism.

 The renovated interiors take cues from the original architecture.
 The hotel features both Colonial Revival and Art Deco detailing.
 The redesign incorporates elements of these historical precedents combined with a new, contemporary aesthetic.
 New subway tile with dark grout, brass and gold-tone elements, and corridor carpet runners refer to the building’s past and juxtapose with original, restored features such as the checkerboard marble lobby floor and illuminated entry canopy.

-The ownership and design team worked collaboratively with one another and with Marriott to ensure its Fairfield Inn & Suites brand standards were applied and customized.
+Floss Barber, Inc. worked collaboratively with The Wankawala Organization, architecture firm SgRA, a team of consultants, and Marriott to ensure the Fairfield Inn & Suites brand standards were applied and customized.
 The result of this team effort is a distinctive boutique-style urban Fairfield Inn & Suites that provides a comfortable, productive stay at a great value, while at the same time revitalizing an historic urban building and imbuing it with color and vibrancy.

 ClientThe Wankawala Organization

 A renovation that was worth the wait [for] the classiest Fairfield Inn you’ve ever seen . . .”